-We will endeavour to produce engaging communications that follow the principles of plain English.
-Communications should be accessible to all members of the community, easy to understand, and clearly identifiable as belonging to or being about the Cotswolds National Landscape.
+The Cotswolds Conservation Board will endeavour to produce engaging communications that follow the principles of plain English.
+Communications should be accessible to all members of the community, easy to understand, and clearly identifiable as belonging to the Cotswolds Conservation Board or about the Cotswolds AONB.

-Key messages about the Cotswolds National Landscape and the Board
+Key messages about the Cotswolds AONB and the Board